t-arant/NLP-Final-Project---SemEval-Group-5/subtask 1 data and models/README.md

 ## Subtask 1
-Code and Data for Subtask 1, using BERT-based transformers to usse contextualized embeddings for Valence/Arousal prediction
+Code and Data for Subtask 1, using BERT-based transformers to use contextualized embeddings for Valence/Arousal prediction
 - Current state
   Backbone code is completed.
 We need to automate hyperparamter tuning and test on languages other than English